ferrous-systems/wasm-training-2022/book/src/tutorial/cli/image-filters.md

 What did just happen?

 `wasmtime` ran your code up until it tried to read the image from disk.
-By defauilt `wasmtime` blocks all filesystem access.
+By default `wasmtime` blocks all filesystem access.
 You need to explicitly give permission to specific directories in order to be able to read and writes files within.

 ```console